 Should a child come to school exhibiting any of the symptoms below, the teachers will inform you at drop off that your child cannot attend school due to illness.
 If your child becomes ill at school our teachers are required to exclude ill children from the rest of the group.
 We will isolate the child within sight and sound of a staff member and call the child’s parent.
 When called to pick up your sick child you must come at once.
 If a parent cannot be reached or if a parent does not arrive in a reasonable amount of time, the people listed as emergency contacts will be called.
 These contacts must be local and be able to pick your child up when called.
 You must list local emergency contacts on your enrollment form and the emergency cards.

 Whenever your child will be absent from school please send an email or leave a message on the office voice mail.
 If your child is absent due to illness, please let us know when your child became ill and what the symptoms are.

-It is a state licensing requirement that children with the following symptoms NOT attend school:
+Children with the following symptoms should not attend school:

 |SYMPTOMS||DESCRIPTION and STEPS TO TAKE|

 |fever||keep child home until fever has been gone for 24 hours without medication.
 A fever is defined as 100° axillary or higher accompanied by one or more other symptoms: lethargy, pain, vomiting, diarrhea, sore throat|